 Because of the time difference setting up unexpected meetings may often be difficult, which is why it is recommended to set regular meetings upfront.
 It can either be a quick update once a day or a more extended conversation once a week.
 However, remember about choosing the time wisely.
 When setting up a meeting too early in the morning or too late in the evening, not all IT specialists engaged in the project can participate.
 Perfect hours for meetings are from 10 AM to 4 PM local time.
 Following the Agile methodology helps as well, as it assumes organising daily meetings called Scrums.

 Similarly to establishing just one communication channel, choosing one project management tool can be equally beneficial.
 Sometimes sending a file is necessary for everyone to track changes quickly, and when editing this file, uploading multiple versions is not only time-consuming but also causes chaos.
 However, if the project is not a complex one, robust project management software solutions are not required.
 Various cloud tools, including Google Disc, enable its users to work collaboratively on one file which can be easily updated.
 There is also no need to notify the rest of the team about the update.
 The introduced changes will be automatically visible in the cloud.

-The most important thing when outsourcing your IT project is to choose the specialists wisely.
-Low development costs may be tempting but they are, unfortunately, often a result of the lack of experience or necessary skills which may easily cause a project to fail.
-Once you find a reliable software development company trust them.
+The most important thing when outsourcing your IT project is to choose specialists wisely.
+Low development costs may be tempting, but they are, unfortunately, often a result of the lack of experience or necessary skills which may easily cause a project to fail.
+Once you find a reliable software development company, trust them.
 Tracking their every step is both time-consuming and highly inefficient.
 Instead of fully committing to the project, developers will then shift their focus to reporting progress made.
 To speed up the process, always provide your team with some other tasks upfront to avoid any moments when they do not know what to do next.
-By trusting IT specialists and regularly giving them other tasks you will increase their productivity.
+By trusting IT specialists and regularly giving them other jobs, you will increase their productivity.

 Outsourcing your IT project to Poland